 Discretionary Benefits - The Council has restricted powers to make discretionary awards of retirement benefits in the event of early retirements.
-Any liabilities estimated to arise as a result of viii.
+Any liabilities estimated to arise as a result of an award to any member of staff (including teachers) are accrued in the year of the decision to make the award and are accounted for on the same basis as Defined Benefit Schemes, and using the same policies as applied to the Local Government Pension Scheme.

+viii.
 Financial Instruments